MooersLab/writingContract/README.md

 The contract template mentions [zettelkastens](https://zettelkasten.de/posts/overview/) (slip-boxes).
 These are knowledge bases that may assest the development of new writing projects.
-The paper version of the zettlekasten is akin to a card catalog of your knowledge.
+The paper version of the zettelkasten is akin to a card catalog of your knowledge.
 Many electronic versions have been implemented in the past decade.
 Some of them provide graphical views of your knowledge base that resemble an extended mindmap.